SaiKishore-Ch/assignment2-Chowdam/README.md

 |Pasta         |  A & G   |  $ 15   |
 |Coke          |Mc Donalds|  $ 1    |
 |MilkShake     |   Sonic  |  $ 3    |

+***

+# Quotes

+> "Peace is not only better than war, but infinitely more arduous." *George Bernard Shaw.*
+> "When the power of love overcomes the love of power, the world will know peace." *Jimi Hendrix.*